 This Blog Includes:

-What are Units and Measurement?
+What are Units and Measurements?

 When it comes to units and measurements, the very first thing is to understand what these terms denote.
 The comparison of any physical quantity in terms of the numerical value is called measurement.
 It provides a standard for everything in life.
-On the contrary, the standard in which quantities of similar nature are measured is called Units.
+On the contrary, the standard by which quantities of similar nature are measured is called Units.
 The measurement is done based on internationally accepted units.

 Fundamental Units